2018 Omloop Het Nieuwsblad (women's race)

-The 13th running of the Omloop Het Nieuwsblad women's race in Belgium was held on 24 February 2018.
-Widely regarded as the start of the Classics season, it was a 1.1 event of the women's international calendar.
+The 2018 Omloop Het Nieuwsblad was the 13th edition of the women's Omloop Het Nieuwsblad road cycling one-day race which was held on 24 February.
+The race was a 1.1 event of the women's international calendar.
 The race started in Ghent and, for the first time, finished in Ninove.
 The total distance was 122.1 km, covering eight classified climbs in the Flemish Ardennes.

 Danish rider Christina Siggaard claimed a surprise win in the sprint of a 25-strong group.
-American Alexis Ryan finished second, Italian Maria Giulia Confalonieri third.
+American Alexis Ryan finished second, and Italian Maria Giulia Confalonieri third.

 Teams

 Twenty-four teams participated in the race.
 Each team had a maximum of six riders: